 My gym has 2 treadmills and I often go to the gym for a run right before dinner.
 Because it is so easy to just head downstairs and do a workout any time of the day, I run every day now.
 It has become such a habit that it would literally be more difficult for me NOT to run.
 Once I had easy access to a treadmill (and I knew what to do with it), my running and fitness took off.

-My eating improved – I was suddenly able to eat carbs … and eat until I was full (I was always obsessively counting calories prior to this)!
+When I started running consistently, my eating improved – I was suddenly able to eat carbs … and eat until I was full (I was always obsessively counting calories prior to this)!
 Not only that, but running made me tired by the end of the day, so I started to fall asleep easily every night (which is another issue I had most of my life until I started seriously running).
 I can honestly say, becoming a runner has transformed my life.

 Lyuda is an ACE Certified Personal Trainer and Fitness Nutrition Specialist.
 Before founding Mission Lean, she worked as a Wilhelmina model in New York and Miami.
+She also appeared on Cycle 9 of America’s Next Top Model.
 After experiencing first hand the unhealthy habits that models develop in order to meet the size expectations of the fashion industry, Lyuda was inspired to develop a cutting-edge nutrition and fitness program.
 Her goal is to assist others reach a lean, slender physique through bulletproof routines that are healthy and sustainable.